Health conditions

 • is hard to identify in the laboratory

-Who can get Candida auris?
+How do you get Candida auris?

 In Australia, most cases of C.auris have been found in patients who have been exposed to the fungus in an overseas hospital.
 These people can carry the fungus on their body without it causing any symptoms or an infection.
 This is called colonisation.
 In people who are very sick, such as those in intensive care units or those with a weak immune system, it may cause serious infections.
 These people are said to be infected.